CatherineTirzah/zyro-ai-insurance/README.md

-# 🛡️ Zyro AI Insurance
+# 🛡️ Shxld AI Insurance

-Zyro is an AI-powered parametric insurance platform designed to protect gig workers from income loss caused by environmental and external disruptions.
+Shxld is an AI-powered parametric insurance platform designed to protect gig workers from income loss caused by environmental and external disruptions.

 ---